MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/build-actions-in-m365.md

 For more information, see [public developer preview app manifest schema](../resources/schema/manifest-schema-dev-preview.md#actions).

-When a user selects an action to open a page and view related tasks in the To-do app based on the selected file.
+When a user selects an action to open a page and view related tasks in an app based on the selected file.
 The app uses the `"intent": "custom"` property to identify the file type, such as .xlsx or doc and the `"type": "openPage"` handler opens the app and navigates to the `pageId`.

 ## Retrieve Action information through context object